fizal619/menu-board/README.md

 - Go ahead and create a new react project with `create-react-app` like we did in class.

 - And of course attach it to a git repository now, just to be safe!

--  Now create two files `Header.jsx` and `Menu.jsx`.
-Make sure to link them to `App.jsx` too.

-- Now `Header.jsx` is pretty simple.
-All it should do is return a jsx element with the name of Jordan's restaurant, in a H1 tag.
-(You get to name it too, be creative!)
-But the trick is; the **name has to be passed in to Header from the state in `App.jsx`.**
+-  Now outline what react components you need to make in order to display a menu of various entrees with prices.
+You can put that in your Readme, or in a comment on `App.jsx`.

-- `Menu.jsx` is going to need a bit more elbow grease to get it working.
-You need to pass the following array as a **prop** of Menu from `App.jsx`.
+-  Your menu is going to need a bit of elbow grease to get it working.
+You need to pass the following array as a **prop** of Menu from the state in `App.jsx`.

 ```javascript
 [